stadium-software/spinners/README.md

 ## Page Setup: Contained Spinner
 1. Drag a *Container* control to a page
 2. Drag any other control into the *Container* control
-3. Drag another *Container* control into the first *Container* control (I will call this one "spinner container")
+3. Drag another *Container* control into the first *Container* control (I will call this one "SpinnerContainer")
-4. Add the class "stadium-custom-spinner" to the spinner container's classes property
+4. Add the class "stadium-custom-spinner" to the SpinnerContainer's classes property
-5. Add the class "spinner-contained" to the spinner container's classes property
+5. Add the class "spinner-contained" to the SpinnerContainer's classes property
-6. Add the class "spinner-type-1" to the spinner container's classes property (or any other number between 1 and 9)
+6. Add the class "spinner-type-1" to the SpinnerContainer's classes property (or any other number between 1 and 9)
 7. Set the *Container's* *Visibility* property to "false" to hide the spinner
 8. Set the *Container's* *Visibility* property to "true" to show the spinner